NoahVlncrt/content/content/posts/minecraft-infrared-docker-server-deploy.md

 docker-compose up
 ```

 This will spin up both containers.
-After a few minutes open up Minecraft and try connecting to your server at mc.minecraftexample.com and boom!
+After a few minutes open Minecraft and try connecting to your server at mc.minecraftexample.com and boom!
 It should all be working perfectly.
 I recommend checking out the documentation for both the [itzg/minecraft-server](https://github.com/itzg/docker-minecraft-server) and [haveachin/infrared](https://github.com/haveachin/infrared) containers.
 They have lots of config options that are super handy.
 Infrared even has an API server that lets you dynamically add entries to it.
 Enjoy your server and have fun playing!